EduMUNI/reflection-classification/README.md

 Notebooks also demonstrate how the classifier can be used in practice for your own research.

-If you have read the evaluation scripts and hypotheses notebooks, but still need a support with reproduction, or use of classifier for your own research, please create an issue, or contact us at <tobefilled@email.com>.
+If you have read the evaluation scripts and hypotheses notebooks, but still need a support with reproduction, or use of classifier for your own research, please create an issue, or contact us at <stefanik.m@mail.muni.cz>.